 These Companies Offer the Lowest Real Estate Commission Fees: It can be tough to figure out which companies offer you the best deals on real estate commission fees.
 Read our in-depth reviews of the best low cost realtors!

-Discount Agents and Real Estate Brokers — Are They Legit Or a Scam?
+Discount Agents and Real Estate Brokers — Are They Legit or a Scam?
 Are discount agents and rock bottom rates too good to be true, or the real deal?
 In this piece, we sort through the hype, and uncover the truth.

 How to Negotiate Your Real Estate Fees — and Save Thousands: Negotiating your real estate fees against a professional negotiator can be challenging, unless you’re a lawyer or a professional poker player.
 This guide gives you some tips to even the playing field.